robsann/ElasticStackLab/README.md

 This lab aims to explore Elastic Stack 8's detection and visualization capabilities by performing malicious tests on a Windows 10 machine.
 Using VirtualBox, a DHCP Server was created to provide IP addresses for an internal network with two virtual machines (VM): an Ubuntu Server (Elastic Host) and a Windows 10 (Victim).
 Both virtual machines have two network adapters, one connected to a NAT with internet access and the other to the internal network.
 The Elastic Stack 8 (XDR) was installed on the Ubuntu Server VM to detect malicious activity on the Windows 10 VM.
 The Elastic Agent was used to collect data from the victim's machine.

 ## Summary
-- Configured in VirtualBox an Internal Network with:
+- Set up an Internal Network in VirtualBox, including:
   - DHCP Server
-  - Ubuntu Server (Elastic Host)
+  - Ubuntu Server VM (Elastic Host)
-  - Windows 10 (Victim)
+  - Windows 10 VM (Victim)
-- Configured Elastic Stack 8 on Ubuntu Server:
+- Installed Elastic Stack 8 on the Ubuntu Server, comprising:
-  - Elastic Stack 8: Elasticsearch, Kibana (UI), and Elastic Agent with Integrations.
+  - Elasticsearch and Kibana (UI).
-  - Integrations: Fleet Server, System, Windows, and Elastic Defend.
+  - Elastic Agent with various Integrations: Fleet Server, System, Windows, and Elastic Defend.
-- Simulated two malicious tests:
+- Conducted two simulated malicious tests:
-  - EICAR Malware Test.
+  - EICAR Malware Test
-  - MITRE ATT&CK Test with Red Team Automation (RTA).
+  - MITRE ATT&CK Test using Red Team Automation (RTA).

 ## Tools
 - **Kali Linux**